AdobeDocs/experience-platform.en/help/catalog/catalog-faq.md

 +++Answer

 Dataset expirations are evaluated and processed weekly, deleting all records that have expired.
-An event is considered expired if it has been ingested in Platform for more than 30 days (ingestion date > 30 days) and its event date exceeds the defined retention period.
+An event is considered expired if it has been ingested into Platform for more than 30 days (ingestion date > 30 days) and its event date exceeds the defined retention period.

 +++